-The Dassel-Cokato School Board meets the second Monday and fourth Thursday of the month at the district office, located on the high school/middle school campus.
-Pictured are school board members: front – Bill Aho, Irene Bender, Rebecca Clemen (board chair); back – Chuck Nelson, Dave Sangren, and Andy Engh.
+The Dassel-Cokato School Board meets the second and fourth Monday of the month at the district office, located on the high school/middle school campus.
+School board members are Irene Bender, Bill Aho, board chair; Kathy Grochow, Chuck Nelson, Dave Sangren, and Andy Engh.

 The Dassel-Cokato School District continues to be successful, due to the strong relationships it has with the communities of Dassel and Cokato, and families who live there.

 In 2014, DC High School made the top 30 of 610 high schools in the state of Minnesota.
 For this achievement, the school received a silver medal from US News & World Report, which works with the American Institute for Research in Washington, DC to generate the report, based on “the key principle that a great high school must serve all its students well, not just those who are college-bound.”
 It uses state proficiency benchmarks as indicators.
 Schools were also assessed on the degree in which they provide college-level coursework.

 To achieve its goals, the DC School District strives to keep a healthy fund balance, competitive contracts, and reasonable class sizes.
 The school board’s leadership is student-centered and conservative, continuing a long tradition of sound governance.

 In addition to maintaining and improving programs for students, the district is able to provide high-quality facilities for both academics and extracurriculars.
 In 2013, the district implemented a new controlled access policy, installing a buzzer and camera systems at the entrance of each building as an added measure of security.

 “Our students perform at a high level and receive an excellent opportunity, for a low cost,” explained Superintendent Jeff Powers.
 “We are an efficient and effective school system.”